tarfahalrashed/Shapir/README.md

 </table>

-Search a Yelp and Foursquare for restaurants
+Search Yelp and Foursquare for restaurants

 <table>